 Jen DePetris Corcoran

 Jen is a 2006 graduate of Monmouth University.
-She played four years on defense for the Hawks where she was a team leader in ground balls.
+She played four years on defense for the Hawks where she was a team leader in ground balls and helped lead the team to a NorthEast Conference Championship and a bid to the NCAA tournament.
 Jen was also team captain her senior year.
 Prior to Monmouth, Jen was a standout player at Archbishop Carroll where she led the Patriots to their first two Catholic League championships in school history.
-Jen has been coaching with the Phantastix for 10 years.
-In addition, Jen also coaches for the Haverford Blaze and is a certified special education teacher within the Unionville-Chadds Ford School District.
+Jen has been coaching with the Phantastix for over 10 years.
+In addition, Jen also coaches for Archbishop Carroll and is a teacher within the Haverford School District.
 Jen is part of a big lacrosse family; her sisters, Jill and Jackie, both played at Syracuse, and her youngest sister, Jamie, played at the University of New Hampshire.
 Jen loves coaching Phantastix because she loves helping young girls gain confidence and other skills like teamwork and accountability, which will help them become successful, dynamic young women.

 Jamie is a 2014 graduate of University of New Hampshire, where she competed as low defender.
 Jamie led the Wildcats to four America East playoff appearances.
 She was selected to the America East All-Conference First Team in her senior year and was awarded the America East All-Academic Team three times during her college career.
 Jamie was elected as Captain her senior year and was also awarded the Coaches' Award.
 Prior to UNH, Jamie graduated from Archbishop John Carroll High School, where she lettered in lacrosse and field hockey.
 She received US Lacrosse Academic Team Honors and All-Catholic Honors.
 Jen is part of a big lacrosse family; her sisters, Jill and Jackie, both played at Syracuse, and her oldest sister, Jen, played at Monmouth University.
 Jamie loves coaching Phantastix and hopes to give the current players the same great experience that she had when she was younger.

-Scottie Rose Growney is an incoming freshman at the University of North Carolina where she will play attack for the Tar Heels.
+Scottie Rose Growney is rising sophomore at the University of North Carolina where she plays midfield for the Tar Heels.
+Scottie played in all 21 games her freshman season.
+She helped her team win the ACC and make it to the Final Four.
 Scottie is a 2017 graduate of Conestoga High School where she was a leading midfielder for the Pioneers.
 Scottie was named a 2017 Senior Under Armour All American and a Preseason IL Women’s High School Team Watch list.
 She was a two-time U.S. Lacrosse All American and three-time All Central League honoree.
 Scottie was named Epoch/US Lacrosse High School Player of Week during her senior season.
 Scottie is a proud Phantastix alumna, who loves to coach because she wants to make sure the coming younger athletes have the same amazing experience she had!

 Madison Hurwitz is a 2013 graduate of Bucknell University where she was a leading attacker for the Bisons.
 Madison was a two-time captain, and graduated in the top echelon of all-time scorers in the program.
 At Bucknell, Madison majored in Psychology and Education.
 Immediately following graduation, Madison began graduate school at Rider University where she spent two years as the Head Coach of the Women’s Club Lacrosse Team.
 Madison’s third year at Rider was spent interning as a School Psychologist in Council Rock School District and being an Assistant Varsity Coach at CR South.
 Madison graduated with an Education Specialist Degree (Ed.S.) in School Psychology and is currently a School Psychologist at Pennsbury High School and the Head Lacrosse Coach at Council Rock South, her alma mater.
 As a Golden Hawk, Madison exceled on both the field hockey and lacrosse field.
 She scored 306 goals and tallied 104 assists.
 Madison, along with her sister Taylor (goalie), played club lacrosse for the Phantastix.